If you're looking for a side dish that's delicious and unique, this mashed pumpkin side dish is certain to steal the show. Perfect for any fall meal!

 You can make this mash with pumpkin alone, with potato half and half or with other root vegetables, such as parsnip, swede, turnip, or celeriac.
 Why not experiment and see which is your favorite?

-Here’s a simple way of making my favorite mash.
+Here's a simple way of making my favorite pumpkin mashed potatoes.

 As you will see it is so easy to make real pumpkin mash from fresh ingredients.
 This goes really well with barbecued meats, sausages, steaks, or grilled fish.

 How To Make Mashed Pumpkin Side Dish

 Making mashed pumpkin and vegetables is really easy: cube your veggies, boil them in salted water, and add a bit of butter to make it smooth.

 Don't worry too much about the size and shape of the potato (or other veggies you might want to add) and pumpkin chunks.
 Just try to keep them all fairly uniform so that they cook at the same time.
 Otherwise, you'll end up with some veggies completely mushy (or too watery) and some still not tender enough.